RobertAFranco/GojiraFight/GameProposal.md

 ### Attacking and Defending:

-As a player, I want to execute basic attacks, defense, and maybe special attacks (e.g., 'A' for punch, 'S' for kick, 'B' for block) so that I can engage in combat with the opponent.
+As a player, I want to execute basic attacks, defense, and maybe special attacks (e.g., 'A' for punch, 'S' for block more complex would be stretch goals) so that I can engage in combat with the opponent.

 ### Health and Game Over: